DavisPL-Teaching/189c/review/study-guide.md

 Z3:
 - Here is some Z3 code, what will happen when it is run?
   (you may assume that it does not timeout or return unknown)
-- Which of the following are reasons Z3 may return unknown?
+- Which of the following are reasons Z3 may return unknown / timeout?
-- Which of the following are reasons Z3 may time out?
 - Which of the following are limitations of Z3?

 ## Module 3: Dafny and formal verification

 What is formal verification?
 - Reasons you might want to use formal verification

-Weakest preconditions and strongest postconditions
-- Definition
-- What it means to be "weaker" or "stronger"
-    + of a specification?
-    + of a precondition or postcondition

 Abstraction in Dafny and how Dafny works
 - What is abstraction in Dafny?